 ClassPass is a super fun fitness pass.
 It’s also exciting to see a startup like this grow and partner with some really quality gyms and studios.
 Will I be a monthly subscriber?
 No. I’m too much of a dabbler to commit to that.
 I will be using it in the future though.
 Probably in one month increments when I need to mix up my fitness routine.
 Here’s why: First, I don’t feel the need to pay $99/month to stay fit.
 Looking at my Mint.com account, over the last 2 years, I’ve spent an average of $20-30 per month on fitness.
 That includes race entries, gear (running shoes, yoga blocks, socks etc), and classes (YogaGlo online or drop-in yoga etc).
 That doesn’t include travel (SeaWheeze Half was in Vancouver) or outdoor fun activities (kayak rental for camping, SUP rental etc.).

 I’m comfortable with a $20-30 monthly fitness “budget”, as it keeps me creative, but also trying new things.
 Since ClassPass price is a few months worth of my self-imposed fitness budget, I would plan to spend a few months of freebie training outside and then splurge on a month.

-For example: there’s a new yoga studio opening in my neighborhood this month that I purchased a 2 week unlimited pass for.
-My January plan is to do two weeks of yoga classes, Nike Training Club workouts (NTC app), with a little bit of running.
+For example: there’s a new yoga studio opening in my neighborhood this month.
+I purchased a 2 week unlimited pass.
+And then, my January plan is to do yoga classes, Nike Training Club workouts (NTC app), and a little bit of running.
 February might consist of free workouts and I’ll bank my budget for a future month.
 March might be a race entry.

-The earliest I’ll be trying ClassPass again would be March or April – to break up my fitness routine before the sun comes out for summer.
+The earliest I’ll be trying ClassPass again would be March or April.
+This would be to break up my fitness routine before the sun comes out for summer.
 Come summer, I’ll be running outside – it’s free!
 And then maybe indoor classes again in the fall.